 In Becoming Cliterate, Dr. Laurie Mintz writes, “No one can read minds, nor should they be expected to try.”
 Experience in the sack means you not only know what you want — but you know how to ask for it.
 Research in the International Journal of Women’s Health suggests that communication with partners encourages behaviors that increase the likelihood of getting off.
 Still, it goes on, “the first barrier to such communication is the woman herself knowing what is required for her to achieve orgasm.”
 By the time we’re in our 40s, we pretty much know.

 We women face “contradicting societal messages at the intersection of ageism and sexual desire,” according to recent work in the Journal of Counseling Sexology & Sexual Wellness.
 An absurd importance placed on our sexual currency — being young, hot, and child-bearing — met by the vilification of overt sexuality can create an intense juxtaposition of shame.
 Add any intersectional stigma about sexual orientation, gender identity, ability or race, amongst others, and that’s a whole lotta fucks to carry.
-Luckily, when we hit 40, other people’s opinions of us take up less space in our heads, and by 46, according to a recent UK study, we officially give zero fucks.
+Luckily, when we hit 40, other people’s opinions of us take up less space in our heads, and by 46, according to a UK study, we officially give zero fucks.

 (Photo: Mike Marsland, WireImage)